Updated: October 31, 2016

 - Non-personal information that's automatically gathered as you use TED.com, which includes tracking information for our site.

-- Cookies that collect data, to help us understand what areas of the site are most useful and interesting to our audience.
+- Cookies, to help us understand what areas of the site are most useful and interesting to our audience.

 We collect some information to help customize your experience based on your previous activities on TED.com.